Advocacy Group Urges China to Lift Exit Bans on 7-Year-Old and His Mother

 The foundation stated that China’s treatment of the younger Gao violates the U.N.
 Convention on the Rights of the Child, which China signed in 1990 and ratified two years later.

-As for the senior Gao, the foundation stated that he is scheduled to be tried and sentenced “in the coming weeks,” and warned that he could receive a long sentence, despite his not guilty plea.
+As for the senior Gao, the foundation stated that he is scheduled to be tried and sentenced “in the coming weeks,” and warned that he could receive a long sentence, despite his not-guilty plea.

 “The Chinese government must stop persecuting the Gao family.
 It must free Gao Zhen and lift the exit bans on Gao Jia and his mother and allow them to return to the United States.”

-Mao instigated the Red Guards, who were Chinese high school and university students, to persecute those identified as “class enemies” of the communist regime, amid the Cultural Revolution that lasted 10 years until Mao’s death in 1976.
+Mao encouraged the Red Guards, who were Chinese high school and university students, to persecute those identified as “class enemies” of the communist regime, amid the Cultural Revolution that lasted 10 years until Mao’s death in 1976.

-“His detention is not just a violation of his rights but a blatant abuse of power and an attack on the fundamental human freedoms of all Chinese people who have the right to learn the truth about dictator Mao Zedong,” the letter reads.
+“[Gao Zhen’s] detention is not just a violation of his rights but a blatant abuse of power and an attack on the fundamental human freedoms of all Chinese people who have the right to learn the truth about dictator Mao Zedong,” the letter reads.

 Frank Fang